bharat22122006/backend-beginner-roadmap.md/docs/react/advanced-usage/can-i-use-decorators.md

 sidebar_label: Use Decorators
 sidebar_position: 2
 keywords: [decorators, create react app, decorators in create react app, decorators in react, decorators in javascript, decorators in typescript]
-description: Learn how to use decorators in Create React App to enhance and extend the functionality of your components.
+description: "Learn how to use decorators in Create React App to enhance and extend the functionality of your components."
+hide_table_of_contents: true
 ---